 I started designing for myself on Blogger because there weren’t very many feminine templates available during that time.
-Occasionally, I would get inquires about my custom templates, and began making money on side creating custom blogger templates.
+Occasionally, I would get inquiries about my custom templates, and began making money on the side creating custom blogger templates.

-For the next 2 years or so, I was going to college while still designing as a hobby, and occasionally for profit.
+For the next two years or so, I was going to college while still designing as a hobby, and occasionally for profit.

 While I loved designing, and enjoyed the opportunities that I had to get paid doing something I love, it was never something that I considered doing for a living.

 It wasn’t until I graduated college and was offered a job position that I wasn’t passionate about, that I considered the possibility of designing for a living.